To use Guide, a planetarium program by Project Pluto (Bill Gray):

 Any controlling program can thus add a little software to communicate with Scope.exe in this manner.

-Finally, the IACA can be used under DOS multitasking programs such
+Finally, the IACA can be used under DOS multitasking programs such as Windows 3.x:

 The Intra-Application Communication Area is a 16 byte area starting at 0040:00F0 that DOS sets aside to allow programs to communicate with each other; this area is used to exchange coordinates between the scope control program and graphically oriented CD-ROM planetarium programs such as Guide; the planetarium program's coordinates serve as input to the scope,